 This guide is intended primarily for Georgetown students doing coursework.

-If you are faculty, staff member, or student, and have questions relating to copyright and image use policies, feel free to use the resources listed here, or contact:
+If you are a faculty, staff member, or student and have questions relating to copyright and image use policies, feel free to use the resources listed here, or contact:

 More and more students at GU are now using images in digital projects for their classes (such as blogs, timelines, wikis or videos).